 Within each fund available to members the holdings should be adequately diversified.
-To achieve this, the Trustees have selected funds which invest in a suitable diversified range of holdings.
-The Trustees' policy is to make available to members funds which, in normal circumstances, should prove easy to buy and sell.
+To achieve this, the Trustee has selected funds which invest in a suitable diversified range of holdings.
+The Trustee's policy is to make available to members funds which, in normal circumstances, should prove easy to buy and sell.